carpentries/sandpaper-docs/episodes/pull-request.md

 ### Workflow Updates

-When you receive a workflow update pull request, it will state that it is a bot and then indicate which version of sandpaper the workflows will be updated to.
+When you receive a workflow update pull request, it will be on a branch called `update/workflows`, state that it is a bot and then indicate which version of sandpaper the workflows will be updated to.

 ![](fig/pr-apprentice-workflow.png){alt="Screen shot of the bot commenting that it is an automated build and that it is updating workflows."}

 Because this PR contains changed workflow files, it will be marked as invalid no preview will be created, rendering a comment that indicates as such.